they want to convert the salary of city employees into bitcoins

 Now, Suarez presents himself as a kind of crypto diplomat.
 After taking office this month as president of the American Conference of Mayors, a nonpartisan coalition of city mayors, he urged members to sign a “crypto agreement” in which they call on the federal government to stop applying too aggressive regulations to the industry.

-Suarez’s vice president of the Conference of Mayors, Hillary Schieve, who is serving her second term as mayor of Reno, Nevada, is another fan of the crypto world.
-Last year, she announced that she planned to turn a popular downtown Reno whale sculpture into an NFT, a unique digital asset that can be traded among crypto investors.
+Suarez’s vice president at the Conference of Mayors, Hillary Schieve, who is serving her second term as mayor of Reno, Nevada, is another fan of the crypto world.
+Last year, it announced that it planned to turn a popular downtown Reno whale sculpture into an NFT, a unique digital asset that can be traded among crypto investors.
 The goal, Schieve said, was to channel the proceeds to arts activities in Reno.

 IT MAY INTEREST YOU